Honors in Philosophy

 Overview of Program

-In unusual circumstances, a student who does not meet either requirement (2) or (3) may petition the Coordinator of Honors (email@example.com) for an exception.
+In unusual circumstances, a student who does not meet the second and/or third requirement above may petition the Coordinator of Honors for an exception.

-Once admitted to the program, a student spends one full year writing an honors thesis.
-In the typical sequence, the student takes a one-credit pass/fail research tutorial during the fall semester.
-At the end of the fall semester, the student must submit a detailed thesis proposal to the Undergraduate Committee for approval.
-If the Undergraduate Committee approves the proposal, the student enrolls in a three-credit tutorial in the spring semester, during which the student will complete the writing of the thesis.
-The thesis must be defended at the end of the semester before a committee appointed by the Coordinator of Honors.
+The honors thesis is designed to take a full academic year to complete.
+During the fall semester, the student takes a one-credit pass/fail research tutorial.
+At the end of that semester, the student submits a detailed thesis proposal to the Undergraduate Committee.
+In order to advance to the second stage of the program, the proposal must be approved by the Undergraduate Committee and the student must maintain good academic standing in their philosophy courses.
+The student then enrolls in a three-credit tutorial in the spring semester, during which the student will complete the writing of the thesis.
+The thesis must be defended at the end of the semester in front of a committee appointed by the Coordinator of Honors.
 If the thesis defense is successful, the student will receive honors in philosophy.

 Evaluation of Honors Theses Proposals